Hong Kong–United States relations: Economic relations

 The United States and Hong Kong have strong economic and social ties together.
 There are some 1,300 U.S. firms, including 726 regional operations, and about 85,000 American citizens living in Hong Kong.
 According to U.S. Government statistics, U.S. exports to Hong Kong totaled $17.8 billion in 2006.
-U.S. direct investment in Hong Kong at the end of 2006 totaled about $38.1 billion, making the United States one of Hong Kong's largest investors, along with China and Japan.
+U.S. direct investment in Hong Kong at the end of 2006 totaled about $38.1 billion, making the United States one of Hong Kong's largest investors, along with mainland China and Japan.
 According to US merchandise statistics in 2018, Hong Kong's total trade value of $43.8 billion made it the 21st largest trading partner with the US.

 Hong Kong is also a full member of the World Trade Organization and maintains a separate customs territory from mainland China.
 Together with the U.S., Hong Kong is also an independent member of the Asia-Pacific Economic Cooperation forum and Financial Action task Force.
 Hong Kong enjoyed a high degree of autonomy as a separate customs territory, with no changes to borders, staffing, or technology export controls since the 1997 handover.

 Hong Kong is No. 1 export destination for American turtles.

 In October 2002, The United States and Hong Kong signed a civil aviation agreement, which significantly liberalised the aviation market.
 As one of the largest trading surplus partners with the United States, valued at $31 billion, Hong Kong maintains large imports of American aircraft and spacecraft.
 Electric machinery, pearls, gold, diamonds, works of art, meat, and fruit and nuts are also significant imports from Hong Kong.
 American exports to Hong Kong valued at $12.8 billion in 2018.
 The United States is one of Hong Kong's largest sources of foreign direct investment.
 The Office of the U.S. Trade Representative and other U.S. agencies regularly cite Hong Kong as a leading example of complex trading systems.